 4. Know your weaknesses and strengths

 Only you can figure out your weaknesses; so practice as much as possible.
-There are students who find reading the trickiest part; however, others dread the writing.
+There are students who find reading the trickiest part; however, others dread writing.
 Identify your weaknesses and work on them.
 Practice lots of questions to score high!

 Administration